 The fieldstone house on Hanover Street, which dates back to the 1820’s, was heavily damaged when it was

 struck on Nov.
 11. Police said the driver of the vehicle had suffered a medical emergency before it left the roadway and slammed into the west wall of the front sitting room.
 The driver survived the medical emergency and the crash.

 The truck came to rest part way into the sitting room, destroying the fireplace and mantle and an interior

 wall and damaging the floor in the room and an adjacent hallway.
 There was special concern for the sitting room floor, which is still marked by bloodstains from wounded Confederate officers treated during the Battle of Gettysburg.

-The house was used as a field hospital for wounded officers and the nearby barn served wounded rank and
+The house was used as a field hospital for wounded officers and the nearby barn served wounded enlisted men

-purchased the 145-acre farm in 1999 and worked several years to meticulously restore the house and barn.
+purchased the 146-acre farm in 1999 and worked several years to meticulously restore the house and barn.

 In addition to tours of the farm house and barn, visitors will be invited to take part in a stroll through the GBPA Memorial Garden that remembers those left behind.

 Admission to the Historic Daniel Lady Farm is $10 for adults.
 Children 12 and under admitted free.